Whatsapp Icon

 • How will the treatment affect my day-to-day life?
 Understanding the impact on your daily activities can help you plan and make any necessary adjustments.

-• What is the prognosis with this treatment plan?
+• What is the prognosis of this treatment plan?
 While it may be difficult to discuss, knowing the expected outcome can aid in planning for the future.

 • How often will I need check-ups during and after treatment?
 Regular monitoring can track the effectiveness of the treatment and manage any arising issues.